johan-gorter/autopilot/specifications/pages/issue-list.md

 - **Title**: The title of the issue.
 Maximum length is 100 characters.
 - **Status**: The current status of the issue.
 Options are Open, In Progress, and Closed.
 - **Assigned To**: The user who is currently assigned to the issue.
 This field is editable only by admins.

-- **Actions**: Contains buttons for viewing issue details, editing the issue (only visible to the user who created the issue and admins), and closing the issue (only visible to admins).
+When a user clicks on an issue, they are taken to the Issue Details Page for that issue.

 ### Pagination Section

-- **Page Numbers**: Shows the current page number and total number of pages.
-- **Navigation Buttons**: Allows users to go to the First, Previous, Next, and Last page.
+- **Navigation Buttons**: Allows users to go to the Previous and Next page.

 ## Text Labels